Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Quantum Tanner Color Codes

 \subsection{Transversal Gates}

 In this section, we will establish our main result that transversal application of certain diagonal $D$-level Clifford gates on Tanner color codes satisfying an appropriate local condition preserves the code space, and furthermore enacts logical gates at the same level of the Clifford hierarchy whenever there exists any set of $D$ logical $X$ operators with odd overlap.
 We will focus on the case $x=0, z = D-2$, where $X$ stabilizers are restricted to vertices; similar arguments can be made for other choices such as the subsystem codes, though for larger $x>0$ the accessible level of the Clifford hierarchy is correspondingly lower.
-Specifically, we will show that for sheaves $\mathcal{F}$ with defining $\left(D-1\right)$-level codes that are $D$-even (see \ref{MultiEvenSpace} or below), the code $\mathcal{C}_\mathcal{F}\left(0,D-2\right)$ satisfies \begin{enumerate} \item transversal $C^{D-1}Z$ applied across $D$ code blocks enacts logical $C^{D-1}Z$ on all logical qubits whose logical $X$ operators have odd overlap.
-This still holds when the $\left(D-1\right)$-level codes are merely $D$-orthogonal (see \ref{MultiOrthogonalSpace}). \item transversal $R_D$ applied to every qubit in a single code block enacts logical $C^{D-1}Z$ across the $D$ registers of logical qubits associated with the $D$ different colors $\mathds{Z}_{D+1} \setminus\{0\}$ whenever the corresponding logical $X$ operators have odd overlap. \item more generally, for any $0\leq \ell < D$, transversal $R_{D-\ell}$ applied to an appropriate subset of qubits specified by an $\ell$-tuple of logical $X$ operators of distinct colors $T_1,\dots,T_\ell$ applies an addressable and parallelizable logical $C^{D-\ell-1}Z$ gate to subsets of logical qubits across the $D-\ell$ registers associated with the complement colors $\mathds{Z}_{D+1} \setminus \cup_j T_j$ whenever the corresponding logical $X$ operators have odd overlap. \end{enumerate}
+Specifically, we will show \begin{theorem}[Informal] When a sheaf $\mathcal{F}$ has defining $\left(D-1\right)$-level codes that are $D$-even (see \ref{MultiEvenSpace} or below), the code $\mathcal{C}_\mathcal{F}\left(0,D-2\right)$ satisfies \begin{enumerate} \item transversal $C^{D-1}Z$ applied across $D$ code blocks enacts logical $C^{D-1}Z$ on all logical qubits whose logical $X$ operators have odd overlap.
+This still holds when the $\left(D-1\right)$-level codes are merely $D$-orthogonal (see \ref{MultiOrthogonalSpace}). \item transversal $R_D$ applied to every qubit in a single code block enacts logical $C^{D-1}Z$ across the $D$ registers of logical qubits associated with the $D$ different colors $\mathds{Z}_{D+1} \setminus\{0\}$ whenever the corresponding logical $X$ operators have odd overlap. \item more generally, for any $0\leq \ell < D$, transversal $R_{D-\ell}$ applied to an appropriate subset of qubits specified by an $\ell$-tuple of logical $X$ operators of distinct colors $T_1,\dots,T_\ell$ applies an addressable and parallelizable logical $C^{D-\ell-1}Z$ gate to subsets of logical qubits across the $D-\ell$ registers associated with the complement colors $\mathds{Z}_{D+1} \setminus \cup_j T_j$ whenever the corresponding logical $X$ operators have odd overlap. \end{enumerate} \end{theorem} \begin{proof} Each part is stated formally and proven separately in Theorems \ref{TransversalCZThm}, \ref{RDTheorem}, and \ref{RlTheorem}, respectively. \end{proof}

 First, to establish some notation, let